-Cognitive-behavioral therapy is an effective therapy for anxiety, worry, depression and general behavior change.
-This therapy is based on the premise that the way we think about things affects the way we feel and therefore, it is inaccurate or extreme thinking styles that lead to problematic behaviors and out-of-proportion emotional reactions.
+Cognitive-behavioral therapy is an effective therapy for anxiety, worry, depression, relationship issues, and general behavior change.
+This therapy is based on the premise that the way we think about things affects the way we feel and therefore, it is often incorrect assumptions and inaccurate or extreme thinking styles that lead to out-of-proportion emotional reactions and problematic behaviors.
 For example, a "catastrophizing" thinking style often leads to out-of-control worrying and a "mindreading" cognitive distortion often leads us to make incorrect assumptions in our relationships.
 Cognitive-behavioral therapy encourages us to examine our thinking and to assess its practical effect on the symptoms we are experiencing.
+Then, armed with this awareness, we can evaluate our thoughts by examining the evidence for and against them, and choose to replace them if we find that they are not supported by evidence, are causing problems in our lives, or simply would be better replaced with a more adaptive or evidence-based thought.

 Important elements of cognitive-behavioral therapy: